ThornTechPublic/SwiftNetworkStarterKit/README.md

         let feedArray = json["feed"]["entry"]
 ```

-One neat trick with SwiftyJSON is the ability to turn a Swift dictionary into stringified JSON.
+One neat trick with SwiftyJSON is the ability to turn a Swift dictionary into stringified JSON, which comes in handy for multipart.
 [See Example](https://github.com/ThornTechPublic/SwiftNetworkStarterKit/blob/master/networkMashup/RouterService.swift#L98)

 ```
 // use SwiftyJSON to convert a dictionary to JSON